Outreach in Sussex

 Community development

-We work with Gypsy, Roma and Traveller communities to secure a more fair and just future, and so we use an asset-based community development approach to enhance the rich knowledge, skills and connections of Gypsy, Roma and Traveller people, to help improve life chances.
+We work with Gypsy, Roma and Traveller communities to secure a more fair and just future, using an asset-based community development approach to enhance the rich knowledge, skills and connections of Gypsy, Roma and Traveller people, and to help improve life chances.

 Our Outreach Team brings communities together and delivers programmes and workshops on healthcare, employment, digital inclusion and issues impacting young people.
 The models we develop are often rolled out across other areas and organisations, helping improve the quality of life for Gypsy and Traveller communities across the UK.